Online Writing as a Tool for Decolonization

 All of this is not to say that the Internet and online writing don’t pose some problems.
 As intimated earlier, the Internet is a disembodied medium that encourages distance and anonymity.
 It is built on a technological ideal that seeks to tame nature and bend it to its will.
 Technology has been used by colonialism as a yardstick for civilization and to demonstrate how ‘uncivilized’ Indigenous cultures were/are.

-Eric Ritskes is a PhD student in Sociology and Equity Studies in Education at the University of Toronto and a Managing Editor of the Open Access, online journal Decolonization: Indigeneity, Education & Society.
-You can follow him on Twitter @eritskes.
+Eric Ritskes is a PhD student in Sociology and Equity Studies in Education at the University of Toronto and Editor of the Open Access, online journal Decolonization: Indigeneity, Education & Society.
+You can follow him @eritskes or visit www.ericritskes.com for more information.